chrismatteson/hierafacterblog/README.md

 #Hiera Hierarchies and the Custom Facts Everyone Needs

-For the last year and a half I've been representing Puppet as the Techinical Solutions Engineer covering all of the accounts headquartered in Silicon Valley.
-This has been a fantastic opportunity to evangalize configuration management to both clients new and old.
+For the last year and a half I've been representing Puppet as the Technical Solutions Engineer covering all of the accounts headquartered in Silicon Valley.
+This has been a fantastic opportunity to evangelize configuration management to both clients new and old.
 One of the areas which I've noticed every new Puppet user runs into quite quickly is how to utilize Hiera effectively.
 On a fresh install the hierarchy is pretty simple:

 :hierarchy:
   - nodes/%{clientcert}
   - common

-Basically a scapel or a shotgun.
+Basically a scalpel or a shotgun.
 Not exactly taking advantage of the power of the tool, but for a good reason, for any additional useful layers, custom facts are required.

 On the plus side, Hiera, like nearly all of Puppet, is very customizable and can be tweaked to each individual organization's needs.
 Unfortunately for new adopters, all of that power can be confusing and they look somewhere for direction.
 Invariably I've noticed I nearly always recommend the same ideas so it seemed only fair to share those as a blog.